hyweljohnllewellyn/hywelme/_posts/2021-11-15-website-page-with-contact-form-using-html-github-and-netlify.md

 Then add data=netlify=“true” to the form element so Netlify defects that there is a form and commit the change.

 ### Step 7 - Configure Netlify to send email notifications for form submissions
-In the Netlify Dashboard for the site, click Forms then Settings and Usage.
+In the Netlify dashboard for the site, click Forms then Settings and Usage.

 Under Form notifications, click Add Notifications and select Email Notifications.